What is the Mentoring Scheme?

-Once accepted onto the mentoring scheme, a mentee will be allocated a mentor, who as far as possible will have a shared interest with you in terms of ship types and trades or area of residence.
+Once accepted onto the mentoring scheme, you will be allocated a mentor, who as far as possible will have a shared interest with you in terms of ship types and trades or area of residence.
 Whilst most communication is via email and social media, being able to meet face-to-face on occasion is undoubtedly of great benefit.
-As far as possible your Master will have a special shared interest with you in terms of ship types and trades, friends or area of residence.

-Up to the time of obtaining your OOW certificate of competency, you will be asked to agree to:
+Throughout your time as a Mentee, you will be asked to agree to:

 - Visit HQS Wellington to attend events or seminars when leave periods allow

 The Benefits for Mentees

-- technical information from the Honourable Company Journal and monthly 'Mentee Matters' emails
+- Technical information from the Honourable Company Journal and monthly 'Mentee Matters' emails

-- introduction to the Honourable Company and good professional practice
+- An introduction to the Honourable Company and good professional practice

 Applying for the Scheme